Vishusharma296/Master_Thesis/README.md

 The research also explores the optimal MQTT architecture for sensor applications running in LoRaWAN gateways such that it’s compatible with the back-end computing infrastructure.
 Additionally, the research examines the current limitations of LoRaWAN-compatible network devices, particularly with regard to ease of network deployment, configuration tools, and systems integration.

 Key Words: WSN, LoRaWAN, MQTT, Sensors, Cloud computing, IoT, Edge computing, system integration, LPWAN, Industry 4.0.

 **Technologies used**

 LoRaWAN based wireless networks solves two most important problems of the IoT applications:
-They provide very long range communication (2-15 Km) at very low power consumption rate.
+- They provide very long range communication (2-15 Km) at very low power consumption rate.
-LoraWAN based sensor nodes can run upto 10 years on AA sized batteries with very little maintenance.
+- LoraWAN based sensor nodes can run upto 10 years on AA sized batteries with very little maintenance.

 MQTT is a light weight message transport protocol suitable for Machine to Machine communication (M2M) and Internet of Things (IoT).
-It uses a publish/subscribe model for communication.
-Clients can publish (publishing clients like sensors) on topics to a central broker (MQTT Server) subscribing clients (say smart phone or PC) can subscribe to the topics of their interest to see the messages.
+- It uses a publish/subscribe model for communication.
+Clients can publish (publishing clients like sensors) on topics to a central broker (MQTT Server) and subscribing clients (say a smart phone or a PC) can subscribe to the topics of their interest to see the messages.
-MQTT allows to establish secure connections with a large variety of devices even with unreliable network connections.
+- MQTT allows to establish secure connections with a large variety of devices even with unreliable network connections.
-MQTT is far more suitable for IoT application compared to REST based protocols like HTTP.
+- MQTT is far more suitable for IoT application compared to REST based protocols like HTTP.

-Cloud computing allows to build the scalable infrastructure without having too much technical expertise in database management.
+Cloud computing enables to build the scalable infrastructure without having too much technical expertise in the database management.
-It also allows to do data analytics and creating application servers for data consumption via dashboards.
+It also enable data analytics and creating application servers for data consumption via dashboards.

 **Research Goal**